martinohmann/kickoff/docs/index.md

 nav_order: 1
 ---

-# Bootstrap projects from skeleton directories
+# kickoff -- A project bootstrapping tool

-Kickoff makes starting new projects easy and fast.
+Start new projects from reusable skeleton directories.
 Use community project skeletons or create your own.
 No more need to copy & paste initial boilerplate like Makefiles, CI configuration or language specific configuration files from existing projects to a new one.